HiSET Science Study Guide: Essential Scientific Skills

 Let’s break down each step:

-1. Observation & Question: Scientists observe something in nature that puzzles them.
+- Observation & question: Scientists observe something in nature that puzzles them.
 They develop a question about this topic that needs answering.

-2. Research the Topic Area: Scientists perform in-depth research into what other scientists have discovered about this topic.
+- Research the topic area: Scientists perform in-depth research into what other scientists have discovered about this topic.
 Some scientists find their answer, while others must continue with the scientific method.

-3. Develop a Hypothesis: Observation and research lead to a hypothesis, a prediction that scientists can test with an experiment.
+- Develop a hypothesis: Observation and research lead to a hypothesis – a prediction that scientists can test with an experiment.

-4. Test with an Experiment: An experiment, whether simple or complex, whether long or short, provides data scientists record.
+- Test with an experiment: An experiment, whether simple or complex, provides important data for scientists to record.

-5. Analyze Data: After the experiment is over, scientists analyze their collected data.
+- Analyze data: After the experiment is over, scientists analyze their collected data.

-6. Report Conclusions: A report, such as an article in a scientific journal, discusses the hypothesis, test, and data.
+- Report conclusions: A report, such as an article in a scientific journal, discusses the hypothesis, test, and data.
 The conclusion section states whether the hypothesis was correct.

 Evaluating an Experiment’s Design